KEP-2570: Memory QoS

 Upgrade / Downgrade Strategy

-If MemoryQoS enabled, needs Kubelet to verify the kernel version 5.9+ before upgrade
+If MemoryQoS enabled, verify kernel version compatibility (5.9+ recommended) before upgrade.

 Version Skew Strategy

 Kubelet and Kernel Skew: This feature requires kernel 5.9+.
-The Kubelet will check the kernel version, if the kernel is < 5.9, log a warning that may exhibit livelocks at memory.high.
-Operators can set memoryThrottlingFactor: 1.0 to disable early throttling or memoryReservationPolicy: Disabled to disable memory.min protection.
+The Kubelet will check the kernel version, if the kernel is < 5.9, will log a warning that may exhibit livelocks at memory.high.
+Operators can set memoryThrottlingFactor: 1.0 to disable early throttling or memoryReservationPolicy: None (default) to disable memory.min/memory.low protection.

 Kubelet and CRI skew: If the CRI does not support the Unified cgroup v2, upgrade containerd to 1.6+ or CRI-O to 1.22+.